 In situations where the University guest’s spouse/companion is present, it may be deemed necessary to have the spouse/companion of a University faculty or staff member present as well.
 Under these circumstances, the entertainment expenditures for the spouse/companion of the University faculty or staff member may be reimbursed as well.

 Official University functions and receptions held by the President for employees, students, alumni, and friends of the University shall be reimbursed as entertainment.
 Other functions and receptions for employees, students, alumni, and friends of the university may be reimbursed in cases where the business entertainment is essential to the operation of the University.

 Pre-game athletic functions for alumni, staff, students and guests shall be reimbursed as entertainment when the purpose of the function is to cultivate potential donors.
 The purpose of the function must be clearly indicated on the voucher.

 Meals and nonalcoholic refreshments may be provided if they are incidental to meetings or trainings.
 The primary purpose of the meeting or educational/training session in which the meal or refreshments are provided or consumed shall be directly related to the business of the University.

 Entertainment of students is allowable.

-When providing meals on campus we ask that you review the restaurants and caterers on the preferred list located on the Risk Management website.
-Use of the list is not mandatory but only a recommendation based on the agreements the University has secured with these vendors.
+When providing meals on campus, review the restaurants and caterers on the preferred list located on the Risk Management website.
+Use of the list is not mandatory but is recommended based on the agreements the University has secured with these vendors.

 Departmental social functions in celebration of an event or a holiday or to promote fellowship among constituents are not reimbursable.
 Examples include retirement, introduction of new staff, and holiday parties.